thomasneff/mmbn3-draft-gauntlet/README.md

 Download the latest release of the Gauntlet files in the release section ( https://github.com/thomasneff/mmbn3-draft-gauntlet/releases )

-Extract all files into the Bizhawk/Lua directory (so that the directory then contains the mmbn3_draft_gauntlet folder).
+Extract all files into the Bizhawk directory (so that the directory then contains the Lua/mmbn3_draft_gauntlet folder).
 I will refer to the mmbn3_draft_gauntlet folder as the GAUNTLET_FOLDER.

 Start BizHawk (EmuHawk.exe).